Map Services for the Masses

 Click on what you see on the map and you’ll get some more information in a window off to the side:

 Handy, yes?
 Hopefully many of you would look this and think, hmmm, feels kinda like GIS.
 And you’d be right!
-These maps are coming off of ECan’s servers and let loose on the world for all to see.
+These maps are coming off of ECan’s servers and have been let loose on the world for all to see.
 A number of people might look at this and also say that there’s some useful stuff in here for my analysis.
 Wouldn’t it be nice to able to add this to my GIS map?
 Fear not – it’s relatively easy (once you know how) but it does come with a few very big caveats.
 First we’ll talk about how to get this on your map and then we’ll talk about the limitations.

 These maps are out in the world as web services – essentially dumb images of GIS data that can be streamed over the web and used in browsers, much like what you see in Google Maps or Google Earth or just about any webmap you come across.
 What we need to know to add these to a map in Pro is their URL, or, more precisely, the URL of the server they live on.
-You’d be excused for not know this, but it is:
+You’d be excused for not knowing this, but it is:

 Those folders hold details on different web services available.
 Basically, anything you see on Canterbury Maps is coming from here.
 Looking in the Selwyn_DC folder we see: